 A long-time member of the Board of Editors of the Securities Arbitration Commentator (“SAC”), Peter authored “Standards of Review Governing Arbitration Awards” which was published in SAC.
-He also co-authored American Arbitration Association training materials for securities arbitrators and recently co-authored “Arbitrator Awards are extended great deference … Usually” which was published in April 2016 in the Daily Journal.
+He also co-authored American Arbitration Association training materials for securities arbitrators and co-authored “Arbitrator Awards are extended great deference . . .
+Usually” which was published in April 2016 in the Daily Journal.

 Professional and Community Involvement

-Peter is the Immediate Past President of the Federal Bar Association’s Northern District of California Chapter and is a Fellow of the Federal Bar Association.
-He is also is a member of the Securities Industry and Financial Markets Association Compliance & Legal Division.
+Peter is the former President of the Federal Bar Association’s Northern District of California Chapter and is a Fellow of the Federal Bar Association.

-Peter is active in Stanford University alumni affairs.
-He recently concluded a term as Chair of the Board of Governors of the Stanford Associates, and he currently serves on the Board of Directors of Stanford’s Buck/Cardinal Club.
-He also served on the committee overseeing the 100th anniversary of Santa Clara Law School.
+Peter is active in Stanford University alumni affairs, and in 2019 received the Governors’ Award honoring “exemplary and long-standing volunteer service to the university.”
+He served as Chair of the Board of Governors of the Stanford Associates, and he was on the Board of Directors of Stanford’s Buck/Cardinal Club.

 Awards and Recognition

-Peter has been named a Northern California “Super Lawyer” every year from 2004 through 2018, is rated AV® Preeminent by Martindale-Hubbell, and is listed in The Best Lawyers® in America in the practice areas of Commercial Litigation, Employment Law and Securities/Capital Markets Law.
+Peter has been named a Northern California “Super Lawyer” every year from 2004 through 2022, is rated AV® Preeminent by Martindale-Hubbell, and is listed in The Best Lawyers in America® in the practice areas of Commercial Litigation, Employment Law and Securities/Capital Markets Law.